15 min read

 Mistake 2: The Passive Love Interest

 The fix: Give her competence equal to his.
 Create situations where he needs her professionally.
 Let her have goals that don't involve him.
+For more on why this matters, see Deep Romance vs. Throwaway Romance.

 Mistake 3: The Instant Fix